 - salt and pepper to taste

-- 6 tsp vegetable oil
+- 6 teaspoon vegetable oil

-- about 6 tsp horseradish sauce
+- about 6 teaspoon horseradish sauce

-- 6 slices of roast beef
+- 6 slices roast beef

-To make the batter, sift the flour into a large bowl, make a well in the middle and add the eggs.
+- To make the batter, sift the flour into a large bowl, make a well in the middle and add the eggs.

-Use a whisk to mix them very well, then gradually pour in the milk, and beat well until the batter is smooth.
+- Use a whisk to mix them very well, then gradually pour in the milk, and beat well until the batter is smooth.

-Season with salt and pepper to taste.
+- Season with salt and pepper to taste.

-You can pass the batter through a sieve, if you think it is not quite lump free, as it should be.
+- You can pass the batter through a sieve, if you think it is not quite lump free, as it should be.

-Preheat the oven to 220 degrees C. (430 Fahrenheit)
+- Preheat the oven to 220 degrees C. (430 Fahrenheit)

-Add one teaspoon of oil into 6 hole muffin tray and place the tin in the oven for 5 minutes, so that the oil can heat up.
+- Add one teaspoon of oil into 6 hole muffin tray and place the tin in the oven for 5 minutes, so that the oil can heat up.

-Carefully remove the tin from the oven, and quickly pour the batter evenly between the 6 holes.
+- Carefully remove the tin from the oven, and quickly pour the batter evenly between the 6 holes.

-Place the tin back in the oven and leave undisturbed for 20 minutes until the puddings have raised and browned.
+- Place the tin back in the oven and leave undisturbed for 20 minutes until the puddings have raised and browned.

-Remove them from the tin, and top with rolls of roast beef and a good dollop of horseradish sauce.
+- Remove them from the tin, and top with rolls of roast beef and a good dollop of horseradish sauce.